Agoric/documentation/main/wallet-api.md

 ### `acceptOffer(id)`
 - `id` `{String}`
+- Returns: **tyg todo: Not sure?**
 - Errors: If the offer has already been resolved or rejected.

 Makes the id-specified offer to the target contract.
 It approves a proposal added by `addOffer()` and submits an offer to the contract instance on behalf of the  user.
 Changes the specified offer's status to "accepted" in the wallet inbox.

 ### `addOffer(rawOffer, requestContext = {})`
 - `rawOffer` `{Object}`